1. Who We Are

 - Student share codes are generated and managed by teachers or parents

-- No behavioural advertising or ad targeting of any kind
+- No behavioural advertising or ad targeting of any kind, and no advertising or analytics code on any page a child uses

 - No social features, messaging, or communication between users